-Density of alcohols and alcohlic beverages method for determining electronic densimetry (principle based on measuring the period of oscillation)
+Density of alcohols and alcoholic beverages method for determining electronic densimetry (Principle based on measuring the period of oscillation)

-T2 is the observed period of oscillation with the cell containing the second reference fluid (in ms).

-p1 is the density of the first reference fluid at the test temperature (in g/cm3), p2 is the density of the second reference fluid at the test temperature (in g/cm^3).
+- T1 is the observed period of oscillation with the cell containing the first reference fluid (in ms). - T2 is the observed period of oscillation with the cell containing the second reference fluid (in ms). - p1 is the density of the first reference fluid at the test temperature (in g/cm), - p2 is the density of the second reference fluid at the test temperature (in g/cm).